 53. What changes have been made to insolvency procedures as a result of the pandemic?

 Temporary Insolvency PD

-The key changes to insolvency procedures are brought about by the Temporary Insolvency PD, i.e. the 'Temporary Practice Direction supporting the Insolvency Practice Direction', which can be found here.
+The key changes to insolvency procedures are brought about by the Temporary Practice Direction supporting the Insolvency Practice Direction (the "Temporary Insolvency PD").